califano-lab/ARACNe3/README.md

 ``--seed`` sets the seed for all programmatic pseudorandom behavior (default: `--seed 0`).

-``--noconsolidate`` tells ARACNe3 to skip the consolidation step and instead only preserve the null model, the final log, the `log/` subdirectory, and all subnetworks generated in `subnets/`.
+``--noConsolidate`` tells ARACNe3 to skip the consolidation step and instead only preserve the null model, the final log, the `log/` subdirectory, and all subnetworks generated in `subnets/`.

 ``--consolidate`` tells ARACNe3 to run in consolidate mode.
 An expression file and a list of regulators still must be provided with `-e` and `-r`, respectively.  `-o` specifies the directory location.
 Finally, `-x` specifies how many subnetwork files to use (default: `-x 1`).
 Note that output directory structure `-o` **must** contain subdirectories `subnets/` and `log/` that follow the exact conventions as an ARACNe3 output.

+`--runid` allows you to pass an identifier to replace `defaultid` in `log_defaultid.txt`.
+Does not affect each modulator's log, only the instance log (default: `--runid defaultid`).

 ## Examples
 Note: the examples have been written based on the provided test sets: ``test/exp_mat.txt`` (the normalized expression matrix) and ``test/regulators.txt`` (the list of regulators).
 Due to the limited capacity of the repository, you may need to decompress the expression matrix before usage.